What are the different types of reporters required?

 Mandatory reporter responsibilities may vary by state or region.
 The duty to inform may be implicit, given the nature of the profession.
 In most cases, however, mandated reporter responsibilities are clearly defined in the mandated reporter’s job description.
 Depending on the profession, training is often provided on methods for detecting and reporting abuse, mistreatment, and neglect.
 In cases where abuse is suspected or confirmed, a formal written statement is usually sent to the appropriate government agency or law enforcement official.

-See also How do I get an apprenticeship in photography?
+See also How do I become a Braille transcriber?

 Mandated reporters must speak up if they believe a child is being emotionally abused by a parent.